HTTP File Generator

 .vsix; it bundleshttpgenerator.exe.

-The legacy .NET CLI remains in the repository as the migration oracle and compatibility host, but it is no longer the primary release path.
+The legacy .NET CLI remains in the repository as a maintained compatibility surface and migration oracle, but it is no longer the primary release path.

 Usage